-The location of GEMS Wellington Academy Al Khail is not, on first thought, an ideal choice, being directly across the Al Khail Road from the Al Qouz Industrial area, but in reality, it is very convenient for the New Dubai areas (Meadows, Greens etc.), housing located on Sheikh Mohammed bin Zayed Road (Arabian Ranches, Dubai Sports City) and even Business Bay, Jumeirah and Umm Suqeim, given easy access from junction 2 (Meydan Street) and junction 4 (Umm Suqeim Street).
-As one of the planned school zones within Mohammed bin Rashid City, families relocating to the area over time will have established schools on the doorstep.
+The location of GEMS Wellington Academy Al Khail (WEK) is not, on first thought, an ideal choice, being directly across the Al Khail Road from the Al Qouz Industrial area, but in reality, it is very convenient for the New Dubai areas (Meadows, Greens etc.), housing located on Sheikh Mohammed bin Zayed Road (Arabian Ranches, Dubai Sports City) and even Business Bay, Jumeirah and Umm Suqeim, given easy access from junction 2 (Meydan Street) and junction 4 (Umm Suqeim Street).
+As one of the planned school zones within Dubai Hills and close to Mohammed bin Rashid City, families relocating to the area over time will have established schools on the doorstep.

-As of the last inspection (2017/18), the school had 1,164 students from ages 4 to 16 (FS to Year 11).
-Some 132 students (11%) have been identified as Students of Determination (SEND) in need of additional support.
-Of the 80 nationalities represented at the school, the largest demographic is Arab.
-Teachers (102 in total with a further 36 teaching assistants) are predominantly recruited from the UK.
-The teacher:student ratio of 1:11 is on the low side, ensuring that sufficient individual attention should be available for students.
-The staff are all experienced in teaching the National curriculum for England and Wales.
+As of the most recent KHDA inspection (2018/19), the school had just under 1,000 students from ages 4 to 17 (FS to Year 12).
+Close to 130 students (11%) have been identified as Students of Determination (SEND) in need of additional support.
+Of the 80 nationalities represented at the school, the largest demographic is Arab and the school has a reasonably large cohort of 72 Emirati students.

 What about the curriculum?

 Whilst recognised by universities globally, though perhaps not as highly regarded, International A Levels will continue to involve more assessed units (so less examinations), and will permit students to sit both AS and A Level examinations, with each year's studies being treated discretely.
 AS Level studies will remain a qualification on their own, whilst at the same time, "counting towards" the overall A Level grade.
 The single largest benefit for students following the International A Level route is that they will be able to resit AS examinations to improve their overall final A Level grade - something that is no longer permitted with the new linear UK A Level approach.

 What about academic results?

-|No. of students in GCSE level cohort:||Not provided||None|
+|No. of students in GCSE level cohort:||39||34|

-|% of cohort entered for GCSE exams||Not provided||n/a|
+|% of cohort entered for GCSE exams||Not provided||Not provided|

-|No. of exam entries||289||n/a|
+|No. of exam entries||Not provided||

-|% of exam entries graded A*/9||9||n/a|
+|% of exam entries graded A*/9||12||24|

-|% of exam entries graded A*-A /9-8||26||n/a|
+|% of exam entries graded A*-A /9-8||26||45 (UK average 21%)|

-|% of exam entries graded A*-B /9-7||53||n/a|
+|% of exam entries graded A*-B /9-7||47||67|

-|% of exam entries graded A*-C /9-4||Not provided||n/a|
+|% of exam entries graded A*-C /9-4||95||93 (UK average 69%)|

-|% of students achieving 5 A*-C/ 9-4 including English and Maths||Not provided||n/a|
+|% of students achieving 5 A*-C/ 9-4 including English and Maths||Not provided||88|

-|Overall student pass rate A*-C||Not provided||n/a|
+|Overall student pass rate A*-C||Not provided||Not provided|

-|Number of students excluded from the statistics||Not provided||n/a|
+|Number of students excluded from the statistics||Not provided||Not provided|

 What about Facilities?